marcelmildenberger/dataset-extension-attack/README.md

-# Dataset Extension Attack (DEA) Thesis Repository
+# Neural Pattern Learning (NEPAL) Attack Thesis Repository

-This repository accompanies the thesis on the Dataset Extension Attack (DEA).
+This repository accompanies the thesis on the Neural Pattern Learning (NEPAL) Attack.
 It links to the implementation repository and provides documentation for reproducing the experiments that evaluate the attack pipeline against privacy-preserving record linkage (PPRL) systems.

 ## Project Overview

-The DEA pipeline models an adversary who extends an existing encoded dataset with auxiliary records to recover sensitive information.
+The NEPAL pipeline models an adversary who extends an existing encoded dataset with auxiliary records to recover sensitive information.
 The attack implementation (referenced in the thesis and hosted at [`marcelmildenberger/dataset-extension-attack`](https://github.com/marcelmildenberger/dataset-extension-attack)) performs four major stages:

 1. **Data ingestion and preprocessing** – prepares encoded linkage datasets and auxiliary data.
 2. **Model training and hyperparameter optimisation** – uses Ray Tune and Optuna to search neural architectures that reconstruct plaintext n-grams from encodings.